-The facilities of the Library are primarily for the use of staff and students of the University of Western Sydney.
+The facilities of the Library are primarily for the use of current staff and students of Western Sydney University.
 Borrowing privileges may also be extended to certain categories of external users or reciprocal borrowers.
-Other members of the public, while not permitted to borrow may use the Library for research or study purposes provided they observe Library rules and conditions of use.
+Other members of the public, while not permitted to borrow may use the Library for research or study purposes provided they observe the Library Rules and conditions of use including the Library Code of Conduct.

-The University Librarian may determine the services offered by the UWS Library, and the users to whom these services may be provided.
-The University Librarian has discretion to require a user to produce proof of identity or entitlement to use the UWS Library.
+The Director of Library Services may determine the services offered by the Library, and the users to whom these services may be provided.
+The Director of Library Services (or authorised representative) has discretion to require a user to produce proof of identity or entitlement to use the Library.

-Fees and penalties will apply to any breach of these Rules.
+Fees and penalties outlined in the Library Loans Policy will apply to any breach of these Rules.

-Users must at all times act in accordance with instructions authorised by the University Librarian and displayed in public areas, at service desks, computer terminals, photocopy and printing machines or in the UWS Library's official publications.
+Users must at all times act in accordance with instructions authorised by the Director of Library Services and displayed on the Library website, in public areas, at service desks, computer terminals, photocopy and printing machines or in the Library's official publications.

-All users of the Library have a right to pursue their study and research without unnecessary and / or unreasonable disturbance or distraction and have an obligation to respect the rights of others.
+All users of the Library have a right to pursue their study and research without unnecessary and/or unreasonable disturbance or distraction and have an obligation to respect the rights of others in accordance with the Library Code of Conduct.

 Noise, disturbance and unseemly behaviour are not permitted in the Library.
-Any person causing a disturbance will be asked to leave.
+Any person who does not observe the Library Rules and Library Code of Conduct may be excluded with possible withdrawal of Library privileges.

-All users shall, on request of the University Librarian or authorised representative, show their UWS ID card, Library Borrowers Card or other evidence of identity.
+All users shall, on request of the Director of Library Services or authorised representative, show their Western Sydney University ID card, Library Borrowers Card or other photo evidence of identity.

 Computing facilities are provided for research or study only.
-Users are responsible for ensuring that computing and communication facilities are used in an effective, efficient, ethical and lawful manner.
+Users are responsible for ensuring that computing and communication facilities are used in an effective, efficient, ethical and lawful manner in compliance with the Acceptable Use of IT Resources policy.
 Users are reminded that it is a criminal offence, without authority or lawful excuse, to obtain access to a program or data, to destroy, erase, alter or insert data without authorization, or to intercept or obstruct the lawful use of a computer.

-Library study and teaching rooms are not available for meetings of clubs or societies or as substitute classrooms for regularly scheduled lectures or classes.
+Library student group study rooms may be booked by Western Sydney University students for the purposes of small group study, subject to the booking conditions on the Library website.
+These rooms are not available for meetings of clubs or societies, as tutorial spaces or as substitute classrooms for regularly scheduled lectures or classes.

 Categories of material for borrowing

-All materials in the UWS Library's collections are normally available for loan with the exceptions listed below.
+All materials in the Western Sydney University Library's collections are normally available for loan with the exceptions listed below.
 The University Librarian, or her/his representative, may approve lending from the categories below in special circumstances:

 In these Rules: